EENI Global Business School

 1. To analyze the Bahraini Economy and Foreign Trade

-2. To know the trade opportunities in Bahrain
+2. To identify business opportunities in Bahrain

 4. To know the Bahraini Trade Agreements